Ha Giang Loop (Minimum 6 Days)

 This is a small town with several hotels and eateries best used as an overnight stop.
 It is quite sleepy but the influx of tourists means that new places are opening more often than we can keep up with.

-Is a rapidly expanding town situated in the Dong Van Global Geopark.
+It is a rapidly expanding town situated in the Dong Van Global Geopark.
 There is plenty of accommodation and food here.
 It can be very cool in winter due to the elevation so bring warm clothes.
 Here there are around 17 ethnic groups present though it will be hard to spot most of them.

 A very small ribbon of a town focused on the local market.
 There are a few hotels here now and nothing much else.